 9. I had a terrible time transitioning to motherhood.

 Let me preface by saying ALL I ever wanted in life was to be a mother.
 I’m the person who still runs to babies in malls and cradles them in church nurseries.
 It was to complete my existence to be a mother.
 My bubble burst when I became one.
 I had a terrible time post delivery with hemorrhaging and then fell into depression after the first two years of motherhood.
-Which in turn hurt my marriage.
-I had to pick myself off the ground for years, and I love to share how I have battled and fought for positivity each day in hopes to encourage other mothers.
+Which in turn hurt my marriage, and I had to pick myself off the ground for years, and I love to share how I have battled and fought for positivity each day in hopes to encourage other mothers.
 Our second sweet guy came almost 6 years after the first and although it was much easier than the first experience, it still challenges me daily.
+Podcast coming soon.

 10. We built our own business.